callumrollo/cmcrameri/README.md

 # cmcrameri

-This is a Python wrapper around Fabio Crameri's perceptually uniform colour maps.
+This is a Python wrapper around Fabio Crameri's perceptually uniform colormaps.

 <https://www.fabiocrameri.ch/colourmaps/>

-All credit for creating the colour maps to Fabio.
+All credit for creating the colormaps to Fabio.
-Any errors in the Python implementation of colour maps are my own.
+Any errors in the Python implementation of colormaps are my own.

 This version is based on *Scientific colour maps* [version 7.0](https://zenodo.org/record/4491293) (02.02.2021).